 - Ham and pineapple kabobs – Take Whole30 Compatible Ham (like this Applegate Whole30 Approved Ham) and weave it onto a toothpick with fresh chopped pineapple.
 Love this easy sweet and savory combo!
 I combined it below with bell pepper and Homemade Ranch, blueberries, and my Whole30 Date Balls.

 - Whole30 Wrap – Now, per the Whole30 Pancake rule, no tortilla recreations are allowed.
 However, if it does not use any compatible flour such as these Coconut Wraps, they are compatible!
+(Yes, I triple checked personally with Whole30 CEO Melissa Urban – these ARE compatible!).
 They aren’t big but they work great for wrapping up deli meat and the fixings or any of my chicken strips.
 The possibilities are endless!

 - Whole30 Sandwich – Yes, such a thing exists!
 You just have to think outside the bun.
 Check out this blog post I wrote for Whole30 on 7 Ways to Make a Whole30 Sandwich.
 So many easy awesome ideas here!